SM U-156: Service history

 On 8 July 1918 U-156 stopped and scuttled the Norwegian owned Manx King at 40°05′N 52°00′W, which was traveling between New York and Rio de Janeiro.
 Captain Rasmus Emil Halvorsen and her crew were rescued from the lifeboats after 27 hours by DS Anchites of Liverpool, England.

 A mine laid by U-156 is often credited with the loss of the cruiser USS San Diego on 19 July 1918, ten miles southeast of Fire Island, New York.

 On 21 July 1918 U-156 opened fire on a beach and marsh within the boundaries of the American town of Orleans, Massachusetts, and several nearby merchant vessels.
 The bombardment of the beach may have been a case of overshooting the targeted maritime vessels.
-In the end, the U-156 severely damaged a tugboat and sank four barges.
-HS-1L flying boats and R-9 seaplanes were dispatched from the Chatham Naval Air Station and bombed the enemy raider with bombs that failed to explode.
-The U-156 returned fire with her deck guns in an unsuccessful attempt to down the aircraft.
+In the end, U-156 severely damaged a tugboat and sank four barges.
+HS-1L flying boats and R-9 seaplanes were dispatched from the Chatham Naval Air Station and bombed the enemy raider with bombs that failed to explode, through either mechanical failure or lack of experience on their bombardiers.
+U-156 returned fire with her deck guns in an unsuccessful attempt to down the aircraft.
 It was the first time in history that American aviators engaged an enemy vessel in the western Atlantic.
 The Attack on Orleans was the only Central Powers raid mounted against the United States mainland during World War I and the first time the Continental United States was shelled by a foreign power's artillery since the Siege of Fort Texas in 1846.